 I focus on one day at a time and allow myself to do what makes me feel good, even if it means not following the expectations of what others may want me to do.

 Every year, Derek and I engaged in our own holiday traditions.
 One of those would be to go to Bethlehem, PA to look at the Christmas lights and watch Santa ride through town on his Clydesdale-drawn sleigh.

 I had a need to continue the tradition even though he was not physically here – so one morning, I just got into the car and drove to PA.
 The experience was different as it wasn’t during the night as I was used to doing.
 I also didn’t see Santa, but funnily enough I ended up having a good time exploring the Christmas shops and museums.
 I let go of expectations and gave myself permission to experience the tradition in a different way.

 There are no expectations for you to be able to get through every day smiling and happy and that is ok even if others do not understand.

 SO, GIVE YOURSELF PERMISSION TO DO WHATEVER YOU NEED TO DO TO GET THROUGH THE COMING WEEKS.

-If you want to stay in and create a voice message that says you are “Out of the Office”– do it.
+If you want to stay in and create a voice message that says you are “Out of the Office”–

 Book a trip for the holidays or indulge in something that makes you happy.